UP Cong leader demands expulsion of Ghulam Nabi Azad from party | Politics

 UP Cong leader demands expulsion of Ghulam Nabi Azad from party

-"When in CWC meeting party chief Sonia Gandhi said that she was hurt by his letter but now it all ended.
-Even after that, he talked to the media and posted on Facebook the next day," Pathan, who was party MLC between 2004 and 2016, told PTI-Bhasha.
-"As he has broken party's discipline, he should be made 'azad' and expelled from the party," he added.
+"In the CWC meeting, party chief Sonia Gandhi said that she was hurt by his letter but now the issue was over.
+Even after that, he talked to the media and posted on Facebook the next day," Naseeb Pathan, who was party MLC between 2004 and 2016, told PTI-Bhasha.
+"As he has broken the party's discipline, he should be made 'azad' and expelled from the party," he added.

+Earlier in the day, Pathan had released a video on social media over the matter.
+"You know you (Azad) got 320 votes in the assembly when you contested for the first time.
+After that, you went everywhere as nominated.
+It's not appropriate to say such things about the party," he said.

+When contacted, the party's media coordinator Lalan Kumar said, "I am aware of this statement but I am not well."
+This is not the first time that Pathan has given a statement against Azad.
+After the 2017 assembly polls, he had said that Azad, who was UP Congress in-charge at that time, should take responsibility for the party's poor show in the elections and resign.

 - READ MORE ON: